zachpmanson/notes/notes/Notes/Software/Programs/Docker/Docker.md

 - uses OS-level virtualisation, so containers share the host OS without needing a Hypervisor
   - smaller and faster than VM
 - docker platform can run many containers simultaneously and they can communicate with each other
-- docker registries allows straighforward deployment of docker images
+- docker registries allows straightforward deployment of docker images

 ## Architecture